CSSPLICE/peml/README.md

 => nested hash representation of exercise

 Peml.load_file("file_name.peml")
-=> nested has representation of the exercise
+=> nested hash representation of the exercise
 ```

 Eventually, we'll also add support for: